Kong/docs.konghq.com/app/_hub/_init/my-extension/index.md

   # Use capitals and spaces as needed.
   # If you are an individual, you might choose to use your GitHub handle, or your name.
   # If this is being published and supported by a company, please use your company name.
-  # Note that every extension by a given publisher must have the exact same value
+  # Note that every extension by a given publisher must have the exact same value.

-categories: # (required) Uncomment all that apply.
+categories: # (required) Uncomment ONE that applies.
   #- authentication
   #- security
   #- traffic-control